Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Pareto-optimal Algorithms with prediction for -search

-where $\lambda \in [0,1]$ is the confidence factor that indicates the degree of untrust in the prediction, and $\alpha^*$ is the optimal competitive ratio of the $k$-max search.
-Our goal is to design threshold $\phi$ that depends on the target $\eta$ and $\gamma$, such that $\ota_{\phi}$ is $\eta$-consistent and $\gamma$-robust.
-Then this algorithm achieves the Pareto-optimal trade-off of consistency and robustness.
-The threshold values are generally in the form of
+where $\lambda$ is the confidence factor that indicates the degree of untrust in the prediction.
+Our goal is to design threshold value $\phi(k,P):= \{\phi_i\}_{i\in[k]}$ that depends on $k$ and prediction $P$ such that $\ota_{\phi}$ can achieve the target in Equation~\eqref{eq:robust-consiste-otp}.
+In particular, the threshold value $\phi$ is designed in the form of